VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

 Your **source code** will be sent to Clever Cloud.

 :::warning
-Consider Clever Cloud like a new origin and clever deploy a git push.
+Consider Clever Cloud like a new [remote (from a git point of view)](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) and clever deploy a git push.
 :::

 And watch the magic happening